SteveMilesQuant/levelUpLearning/README.md

 ### EC2 Deployment with Docker

 If you want to get this website up and running on a single server (i.e. without scaling), this is an easy way to go before you have to get into Kubernetes and whatnot.
-If you're already comfortable with Docker, this may be the preferred way for you to launch uvicorn even on your PC through Ubuntu (skipping the nginx part).
+If you're already comfortable with Docker, this may be the preferred way for you to launch uvicorn even on your PC through Ubuntu (skipping the nginx part), but you will have to edit the Dockerfile to get uvicorn to use your certification files (i.e. localhost.pem and localhost-key.pem).
+Note that EC2 deployment requires that you have purchased a domain for yourself, since Google's white list for authentication doesn't allow IP addresses.

 1. Create AWS EC2 instance
 	* Open Amazon EC2 from the AWS console